stevegrunwell/php-namespaces/slides/position.md

 Note:

 The namespace declaration should be the first thing in your file after the opening <?php tag.
+Think of it as setting the context for the rest of the file.

 Putting anything before it will cause a fatal error.